Maxime-Fansi-laas/ros2_control_bolt/doc/Calibration.md

     **Now you know how to Start Bolt and have a good Calibration.**

 ### Next step is to see how to use ros2 launch and have a modeling of Bolt in Rviz.
+[Click here for the next and last step](https://github.com/Maxime-Fansi-laas/ros2_control_bolt/blob/master/doc/Launch.md)